 Forensic Payroll Consultants can also act as a "bridge" between a previous payroll provider and a new payroll provider, making sure to unearth any issues that could carry liability forward, Lopez says.

 At Payroll Tax Management, we can help by providing the heavy lifting for payroll's biggest challenges, streamlining the process of getting your payroll taxes paid and filed correctly, on time and in compliance with taxing authorities, whether you are dealing with one state or 50 states.
 We can help ensure payroll tax compliance with federal, state and local agencies.

-Our clients also have access to additional solutions through our sister companies, SBS Payroll, Cachet Financial Services and Time Rack.
+Our clients also have access to additional solutions through our sister companies, SBS Payroll and Time Rack.
 Together, along with partners like Forensic Payroll Consultants, we are committed to providing the industry with solutions across the entire landscape of compensation issues.